CloudMonitor

 Longest active serverless computing query time (milliseconds)

-This metric helps you monitor tasks that use serverless computing.
-If a task runs for too long, you can terminate it promptly.
+Monitors serverless computing tasks.
+If a task runs too long, you can terminate it.
 Recommended alert rule:

 Warn: Trigger an alert if the longest active query time in serverless computing is 3,600,000 milliseconds or longer for 10 consecutive 1-minute periods.